SmartTURB/diffusion-lagr/README.md

 ## Installation

 We recommend using a Conda environment to manage dependencies.
-The code relies on the MPI library and parallel h5py ([link here](#)).

-Clone this repository and navigate to it in your terminal.
+The code relies on the MPI library and [parallel h5py](https://docs.h5py.org/en/stable/mpi.html).
+After setting up your environment, clone this repository and navigate to it in your terminal.
 Then run:

 ```
 pip install -e .
 ```

 This should install the `guided_diffusion` python package that the scripts depend on.

+### Troubleshooting Installation

+During the installation process, you might encounter a couple of known issues.
+Here are some tips to help you resolve them:

+1. **Parallel h5py Installation**: The installation of parallel h5py can be problematic.
+To bypass this issue, you can modify the code at [this line](https://github.com/SmartTURB/diffusion-lagr/blob/master/guided_diffusion/turb_datasets.py#L75).
+2. **PyTorch Installation**: In our experience, sometimes it's necessary to reinstall PyTorch depending on your system environment.
+You can download and install PyTorch from their [official website](https://pytorch.org/).

 ## Preparing Data